IshadP/Obsidian_Notes/02-DESIGN/2-THEORY/Material Design/Component Guides/Top App Bar.md

 -> upto three icons can be placed after headline till the end of container.
 -> if more icons are present use a **overflow menu**

+## Behaviour

+### Scrolling
+-> Top bar are positioned with same space, upon scrolling the bar fills with contrasting color to be distinguishable from background